andyklimczak/andystreambrowser/README.md

 This website allows you to browse streams in a visual format, where streams are sorted by viewer, irregardless of game.

-On the website, Twitch allows you to browse streams by game, where games are sorted by viewer count.
-It also allows you to see all of the top streams by viewer.
+On the website, Twitch allows you to browse streams by game, where streams are sorted by viewer count.
+It also allows you to see all of the top streams by viewer for all games.
 But it does not allow you to filter top streams by game.
 So with this, you can filter out specific streams of a particular game that you don't want to see in the top streams.
-This is because some games are always near the top, and avoiding those streams might be preferred.
+This is because some streams of particular games are always popular, and not seeing these streams might be preferred.

 ## api